Working at the University of Auckland

 Resilient and resourceful

 To deliver on its goals, plans and strategic initiatives, it is important that the University is both viable and effective.
-The disruption from Covid-19 had a serious impact on all major Universities and their operations over the last three years.
-The University of Auckland, Waipapa Taumata Rau took swift and decisive action in the early stages of the pandemic to protect its financial position, and to support its students and employees.
-Coupled with exceptional demand for student enrolments, these measures have ensured the university continues to maintain a healthy financial position.
-This supports ongoing strategic investment while providing important resilience against the significant economic and other headwinds that have since emerged.
+Alongside continued exceptional demand for student enrolments, the University leaders continue to maintain a healthy financial position, supporting strategic investment while providing important resilience against the significant economic and other headwinds that have since emerged.

 Stable, supportive governance